whileloop99/whileloop99.github.io/chrome-store/memorize/privacy-policy.md

 ### 9.2 Continued Use Agreement

 - Continued use of the extension after changes is considered consent
-- You can cancel your account if you disagree with changes
+- You can uninstall the extension if you disagree with changes

 ## 10. Contact Information